-Personal Pensions are common types of 'registered pension schemes' which allow members to obtain tax relief on contributions into the scheme and tax-free growth of the fund within limits.
+Personal Pensions are common types of 'registered pension schemes' which allow members to obtain tax relief on contributions into the scheme and tax free growth of the fund within limits.
 We consider the rules here.
-At Rowland Hall, we provide advice on all taxes to help you to consider maximising tax relief on pension provision.
+At Rowland Hall, we provide advice on all taxes in the Essex area and can help you to consider maximising tax relief on pension provision.